Bostoncake/C-VisDiT/README.md

 ## Acknowlegdement

 This code is built on [[PCS](https://github.com/zhengzangw/PCS-FUDA)].
 We thank the authors for sharing their code and some of the training configuration files.
 We reproduced some of the PCS results on our own.

+## ToDo's

+- Upload training scripts for VisDA-C and BrAD-based DomainNet.